Includes Airfare, Hotel, Tours, Transfers & Baggage Handling

 Spend thirteen days exploring the incredible variety that South Africa and Zimbabwe have to offer.
 The complex history, the abundant wildlife and the varied landscape are all sure to amaze.
 Begin your Journey in Cape Town, a city with rich history and imposing landscapes.
 Travel to the top of the legendary Table Mountain and explore the city’s other highlights.
 A moving visit to Robben Island will lend firsthand insight into Nelson Mandela’s island-prison.
 Take time to explore the nautical side of South Africa with a full day’s tour of Cape Peninsula, and travel to world-renowned Stellenbosch for a day exploring South Africa’s increasingly prestigious wine industry.
 You’ll then fly to the Kapama Southern Camp, adjacent to the Kruger National Park, for the highlight of your trip!
-You’ll participate in six exhilarating game drives, giving you a great chance to see Africa’s “Big 5”.
+You’ll participate in six exhilarating game drives, giving you a great chance to see Africa’s “Big Five”.
 Journey on to Johannesburg, a city that is steeped in history, while at the same time creating its own new and vibrant identity.
 Discover the place that served as a major catalyst for the ending of Apartheid and glimpse South Africa’s vibrant modern life.
 You’ll then travel to Zimbabwe to explore one of the Natural Wonders of the World – Victoria Falls.
 Enjoy a cruise on the serene river above the falls where you’ll have the opportunity to view its raw and commanding power.
-This amazing journey combines the best of Africa’s culture and wildlife and is not to be missed!
+This amazing Journey combines the best of Africa’s culture and wildlife and is not to be missed!

-Small Group Departure – due to the numerous cultural activities and interactions, this Enrichment Journey has a maximum of 30 guests.
-Update: only 1 spots remains!
+Small Group Departure Due to the numerous cultural activities and interactions, this Journey has a max of 30 guests.

-Visits: Cape Town, Cape Peninsula, Cape Winelands, Stellenbosch, Kapama Southern Camp, Hoedspruit, Johannesburg, South Africa; Victoria Falls, Zambezi River; Adventure
+Visits: Cape Town, Cape Peninsula, Cape Winelands, Stellenbosch, Kapama Southern Camp, Hoedspruit, Johannesburg, South Africa; Victoria Falls, Zambezi River; Adventure; 100120A

 |1||Arrive Cape Town and transfer to hotel|